 Every so often, a product comes along that just blows you away - one that completely makes you rethink your photography.
 The Canon EF 8-15mm f/4 L USM Fisheye Lens is, without a doubt, one of the most radical lenses Canon has introduced - and it is a game changer for photographers.

 The Canon EF 8-15mm f/4 L USM Fisheye Lens was announced in August 2010, and I spent some time with a preproduction model of this lens during the "Canon EXPO 2010 New York" in September.
-It was not until eleven months later that I had a production lens in my hands (2 of them actually - one purchased, one borrowed - from B&H).
-The 8-15 L was worth the wait.
+It was not until eleven months later that I had a production lens in my hands (2 of them actually - one purchased, one borrowed).
+The bottom line is that the 8-15 L was worth the wait.

 As you may have guessed from its name, the 8-15 Fisheye is all about angle of view (AOV).
 The 8-15's AOV spec, for full frame sensor cameras, is 180º - 175º 30' respectively.
 This range seems very small for a lens with a nearly 2x zoom range - and provides a clue about the 8-15's uniqueness.
 Adding to the unusualness is that this full frame DSLR AOV range is achieved via zooming between approximately 14mm and 15mm - not by zooming through the entire focal length range (FLR).